Austin Head-On Collisions Lawyer

 Comparative fault in Texas personal injury lawsuits has a 51 percent threshold modification.
 This means that if a court finds you were 51 percent or more at fault for the accident, Texas law prohibits you from collecting damages.
 Those named in a lawsuit and their insurance companies have great incentive to shift the blame to the plaintiff to avoid some or all liability.
 A skilled Austin auto accident attorney understands comparative fault in Texas and will anticipate these arguments and defend against them to pursue the best outcome for your case.

 Contact an Experienced Austin Auto Accident Attorney Today

 If you or a loved family member has sustained an injury or died in a head-on collision, you deserve full and fair compensation for injury-related losses caused by another motorist’s negligent driving.
 Head-on collisions can cause life-altering injuries that devastate victims and their families physically, emotionally, and financially.
 Call upon an experienced attorney to guide you through this challenging time after a car accident.

-The skilled legal team at The Law Offices of George Salinas in Austin is here to guide you through the legal process and determine the best path for you and your family.
-Contact us at The Law Offices of George Salinas online or at (512) 851-1004 to schedule a free consultation and discuss the details of your case.
+The skilled legal team at George Salinas Injury Lawyers in Austin is here to guide you through the legal process and determine the best path for you and your family.
+Contact us at George Salinas Injury Lawyers online or at 210-225-0909 to schedule a free consultation and discuss the details of your case.